Michael Moran (journalist): Publications

 As a columnist, Moran worked at MSNBC.com, Brave New World.
-In a column in December 1999, entitled "Times's Up for the Taliban," he cited the threat Osama bin Laden presented to major cities in the United States, advocated a U.S.-led coalition of like-minded states invade and capture the al-Qaida leader.
-He broke the 2004 story of inadequate armor on American Humvee patrol vehicles, a revelation which, combined with the quick, angry response of service parents, ultimately forcing the Pentagon to spend tens of millions to "back-armor" the vehicles.
-Jack H. Jacobs, a retired U.S. Army colonel awarded the Congressional Medal of Honor during the Vietnam War, said of Moran's Humvee reporting was "an important story that helped save countless lives.
+In a column in December 1999, entitled "Times's Up for the Taliban," he cited the threat Osama bin Laden presented to major cities in the United States, and advocated a U.S.-led coalition of like-minded states invade and capture the al-Qaeda leader.
+He broke the 2004 story of inadequate armor on American Humvee patrol vehicles, a revelation which, combined with the quick, angry response of service parents, ultimately forced the Pentagon to spend tens of millions to "back-armor" the vehicles.
+Jack H. Jacobs, a retired U.S. Army colonel awarded the Congressional Medal of Honor during the Vietnam War, said of Moran's Humvee reporting that it was "an important story that helped save countless lives.
 All the more impressive because wartime makes it hard to bring this kind of stuff to light."

 Moran's book, The Reckoning: Debt, Democracy and the Future of American Power, was published in 2012 by Palgrave Macmillan.
 In the book, Moran argues that US policymakers reacted incorrectly to the 2008 financial crisis, exacerbating US problems, but that demographics and cultural factors still make the US the economy to watch in the 21st century - a good thing for the many smaller countries who undervalue the role American influence and power plays in their own economic stability.